timhall/timhall.github.io/src/articles/streams.md

 ---
-title: "Primitives: Streams"
+title: "Streams - Web Primitives"
-slug: primitives-streams
+slug: streams
-draft: true
 ---

 Streams have been a fundamental part of JS, especially Node.js, fo a long time.